BamyaRhaskar/sixtrackNewMaps/README.md

 Current Status as of 12:00pm, Pacific Time Zone (UTC-08:00) on August 21, 2015:

-	-Currently, maps implemented in C so far are: RFmultipole, Exact Bend, and Thick Dipole.
+	-Currently, maps implemented in C so far are: Radio Frequency (RF) Multipole, Exact Bend, and Thick Dipole.

 	-Benchmark programs available for RF Multipole.
 Exact Bend and Thick Dipole are to be developed.